 OK, take a deep breadth.
 We've all taken financial hits.
 The DJIA closed at 12,514 on January 12, 2007 and touched an intraday low of 7982 on November 13, 2008, a loss of 36% in less than two years.
 In these troubled times, you have many other issues to concern yourself with but another to put on the "to do" list is review your last will.
 Why?
 Falling net worth results in specific bequests (both charitable and otherwise) eating up an increased percentage of your estate.
 The assets of a probate estate are paid out in a specific order: (a) administrative expenses of the estate such as attorney fees, (b) debts of the estate such as taxes, (c) specific bequests, (d) the residuary of the estate.
 This means a loss in value comes out of the residuary of the estate first.
 Let's break down an example.
 In 2007 when he executed his last will, Joe had a net worth of $1.5 million.
-Let's assume Joe's 2007 last will has specific bequests as follows:
+Let's assume Joe's 2007 last will has specific bequests as follows: - $50,000 to each of two sons

 - 5 nieces and nephews, $10,000 each,